IT2810/it2810-webutvikling-h18-prosjekt-3-07/README.md

 To test the project we used Jests Snapshot-testing functionality.
 Once our basic screens and components were done, we created Snapshots of all, and used these to check for changes to the components during coding.
 All our tests can be found in the ```__tests__``` folder, and the Snapshots in the subfolder ```__snapshots__```.

 #### Unit tests
+We created simple unit tests of a number of functions that took some simple input like a number or a string, and generated a simple output, like a number or a string.
+We tried to do unit tests with more of our code, but most of our code used other libraries like AsyncStorage, which we found difficult to test.